-- Award Hot Spot (in the classroom) - Award Hot Spot (in a colleague's room), as published on department Hot Spot rota.
+- Award Hot Spot (in the classroom) - Award Hot Spot (in a colleague's room), as published on faculty / subject Hot Spot rota.

-There is no right or wrong answer as to whether member of staff should keep a student in the class, or send them to a colleague's room.
+It is left to the class teacher's judgement as to whether a student is kept in the class at Hot Spot, or sent to a colleague's room.
 The decision is left at the professional judgement of the colleague, based on the situation at the time.

-In both cases a 30 minute afterschool detention is awarded and students will receive -20 behaviour points.
-This will be managed by S. Pace/A. Morgan via email from the member of staff.
+In both cases a 30-minute afterschool detention is generated by Class Charts and students will receive -2 behaviour points.

-It is important to make the point to students that whilst C3 carries only a -1 negative behaviour point, Hot Spot carries -20 points and could preclude them from reward trips.
+It is important to make the point to students that whilst C3 carries only a -1 negative behaviour point, Hot Spot carries -2 points and could preclude them from reward trips.
 This could be used in discussion with students about improving conduct when "On a C3."